PaulMoritz/Secret-Sharing-in-Comparison/README.md

 ## Usage:
 To create a new setup, use the methods described in [Setup](#setup).
 After a setup is created, you can create share values for a given secret message for the Shareholders with the methods from [Share](#share).
 If you want to reconstruct the message from a subset of shareholders, use [Reconstruct](#reconstruct).
+Last, to renew the share values for an authorised set (or all) of shareholders, use [Renew](#renew).

 > **INFO** All used subfunctions are explained in detail in [subfunctions.md](./subfunctions.md)

+> **Update** To make accessing the main functionality easier, calls from the command-line were added.
+They are specified in the _Update_ section of each paragraph.
+ As this causes much input error-handling, not every input error will be caught.
+Please make sure you use the format provided, some example calls are included in [main.py](./src/main.py).

 ## Functionality: